Post

 Infrastructure Architecture of the iOS Demo Project

-The iOS project content used in this article includes test items generated by AI, so there’s no need to worry about the details of iOS programming; we will focus on the Infra & CI/CD aspects.
+The iOS project content used in this article includes test items generated by AI, so there is no need to focus on the iOS programming details; we will only discuss the Infra & CI/CD aspects.

 Mint